Will I Ever: Music video

 A music video was made for the song.
 It features Alice Deejay singer Judith Anna Pronk in three different roles: a singer-dancer, a security guard, and a Greek woman.
+The music video uses the Hitradio mix of the song.

 Synopsis

 During the first part, it features Pronk and Alice Deejay dancers (Mila Levesque and Angelique Versnel) in the hallways of an empty, white building on a stormy night.
 Pronk, as a security guard, also roams around the area.
 She reaches a painting depicting a Greek woman, who is also Pronk, and stops to look at it, realising the resemblance between the two of them.
 The figure in the portrait blinks, and the guard steps inside.
 The next part of the video features many people dressed in ancient Greek apparel dancing in a temple with a statue; Pronk and her dancers are also there.
 The security guard is then shown arriving at a restroom.
 She sings next to a mirror as the Greek woman admires a man and feeds him grapes.
 As the guard exits the restroom, all the Greeks feed each other grapes and other fruits.
 In the final section of the video, Pronk sings and dances with her dancers.
 The video ends at the stormy building, showing the painting the security guard looked at previously, with Pronk inside now still.